djha-skin/nrdl/README.md

 ## Contact Me

-I am `skin` on the `#lisp` IRC channel on libera.chat and elsewhere.
-I will maintain an IRC channel on that server, `#nrdl`, where people can come and ask questions.
+I am `skin` on the `#commonlisp` IRC channel on libera.chat and elsewhere.
+If this becomes popular, I will maintain an IRC channel on that server, `#nrdl`, where people can come and ask questions.

 ## ABNF